itmm/visual-crypto/docs/two-imgs.md

 	};
 @End(js)
 ```
-* Helper function to get DOM elements
+* helper function to get DOM elements
-* Similar to jQuery's method but only for IDs
+* similar to jQuery's method but only for IDs

 ```
 @Add(js)